-- The Department requires a minimum of 15 hours per week dedicated to supervised research activities. - Students funded as TAs perform additional duties as part of their stipends, which should not take up more than 15 additional hours per week.
+- The Department requires a minimum of 15 hours/week dedicated to supervised research activities outside of the students TA activities.
+This may be inclusive of both a student's own research and lab-assigned tasks from one's mentor(s). - Students funded as TAs perform additional duties as part of their stipends, which should not take up more than 15 additional hours per week (7.5 additional hours if teaching for the first time).